Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Compare RatesStart Now →

-As you can see, Minneapolis-St. Paul area made the top of the list.
-That does not make it inherently more dangerous though.
+As you can see, Minneapolis-St. Paul’s area made the top of the list.
+That does not make it inherently more dangerous, though.

-There are more people concentrated in this area than in the rest of the state which means that there is more of a potential for theft or accidents is.
+There are more people concentrated in this area than in the rest of the state, which means that there is more potential for theft or accidents.

 Compare Quotes From Top Companies and Save